It's Time for a New Maryland Promise

 Educators and legislators are working together to pave the way for the next era in public education funding.
 A 2016 study presented to the Kirwan Commission, a group of 25 education leaders tasked with revising the state’s funding formula, found that Maryland public schools are annually underfunded by $2.9 billion.
 That’s an average of $2 million in underfunding in each and every school in Maryland.

-We must give schools the funding they need to be the center of our communities, counties, and state again.
-It’s time to make a new Maryland Promise to families that all kids have a great public school—and an equal opportunity for success—no matter their neighborhood.
+Our schools need adequate and equitable funding to again be the center of our communities and foundation of our state's success.
+It’s time to for a new Maryland Promise to every family in the state that all of our children, no matter their neighborhood, have a great public school and an equal opportunity for success.
 As the Kirwan Commission and General Assembly revise Maryland’s school funding formula for the first time in nearly two decades, we have a once-in-a-generation opportunity to revamp and improve how Maryland funds our schools.

 The percentage of Maryland public school students living in poverty has more than doubled since 1990—from 22% to 45%—putting our statewide student population on the verge of becoming majority low-income.
 Since the last time the state funding formula was revised nearly 20 years ago, the percentage of English language learners, who require more staff and resources to catch up and stay on track with their English-speaking peers, has doubled.
 The number of students receiving special education services has also increased markedly.
 Maryland now ranks near the bottom of all states for funding poor districts and affluent district evenly, with federal education data showing that Maryland’s poorest school districts receive 5% less state and local education funding than Maryland’s wealthiest districts.